SNEHANKIT55/Easy-Booking/README.md

-# Welcome to your Lovable project
+# Welcome to the Ticket Booking

-## How can I edit this code?

-There are several ways of editing your application.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**